nilmtk/nilmtk/README.md

 nilmtk: Non-Intrusive Load Monitoring Toolkit
 ======

-NILM is the process of taking a whole-house power meter reading and estimating the energy consumed individual appliances.
-In other words, it produces an (estimated) itemised energy bill using just a single, whole-house power meter.
+NILM is the process of estimating the energy consumed by individual appliances given just a whole-house power meter reading.
+In other words, it produces an (estimated) itemised energy bill from just a single, whole-house power meter.

-This process is sometimes called:
+NILM is sometimes called:

-* "non-intrusive load monitoring (NILM)"
 * "non-intrusive appliance load monitoring (NALM or NIALM)"
-* "electriciy disaggregation"
-* "energy disaggregation"
-* "smart meter disaggregation"
+* "[electriciy | energy | smart meter] disaggregation"

 Below is an illustration<sup>1</sup> of what NILM, in general, can do.